bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 - [x] Two Strings
 > Given two strings, determine if they share a common substring.
 A substring may be as small as one character.

+ - [x] Sherlock and Anagrams
+ > Two strings are anagrams of each other if the letters of one string can be rearranged to form the other string.
+ Given a string, find the number of pairs of substrings of the string that are anagrams of each other.

+ _For each substring, sort its letters it and store the counter for each sorted substring in a hash map.
+Then for each element in the hash map calculate the number of anagrams, which can be interpreted as a number of connections with other identical sorted substrings (number of connections between the vertices of the polygon, i.e. n(n-1)/2)._

 ## Greedy Algorithms
 - [x] Minimum Absolute Difference in an Array
 > Given an array of integers, find and print the minimum absolute difference between any two elements in the array.